kyphan38/web/assets/docs/study/soft skills/4-ptcm.md

 Adapting to rapidly changing inputs

 - In dynamic environments, priorities shift quickly.
-Stay adaptable by:
+Stay adaptable by
   - Re-evaluating tasks regularly
   - Checking alignment with strategic goals
   - Using flexible tools or boards to adjust quickly